Computing Graph Edit Distance with Algorithms on Quantum Devices: Experimental setup

 We consider a set of graphs with a number of vertices ranging from three to nine, and we randomly generate the graphs following the procedure explained in \cite{fastrandomgraphgeneration}.
 The procedure needs as inputs the number of vertices $n$ and the probabilities $p$ of generating edges in the graph.
 For all the configurations labelled by the number of vertices $n \in \{ 3, 4, ..., 9 \}$, we generate four graphs $G_1, G_2, G_3, G_4$ with edge probabilities $p_1 = 0.1, p_2 = 0.33, p_3 = 0.66, p_4 = 0.99$.
 This means that graph $G_1,$ generated with probability $p_1$, will contain a small number of edges while the graph $G_4$ is almost always a complete graph.

-We proceed now to compute the $\mathrm{GED}(G_i, G_j)$ with $i, j= {1,2,3,4}$ for each number $n$ of vertices.
-Any computational run has four inputs: the first graph $G_i$, the second graph $G_j$ and the parameters $\alpha, \beta$ of Equation~\ref{eqn:formulation}.
+We proceed now to exactly compute the $\mathrm{GED}(G_i, G_j)$ with $i, j= {1,2,3,4}$ for each number $n$ of vertices by means of the A* algorithm \cite{gedexactastar}.
+Note that this is feasible only for small sized graphs due to the exponential worst case complexity of the algorithm.
+Any computational run has four inputs: the first graph $G_i$, the second graph $G_j$ and the parameters $\lambda_h, \lambda_s$ of Equation~\ref{eqn:formulation}.
 We iterate the runs over all possible pairs of graphs with the same number of vertices, including the pair of a graph with itself.
-The formulation shown in Equation~(\ref{eqn:formulation}) requires to find some values for parameters \(\alpha, \beta > 0\).
-We have tested the efficacy of each choice of parameters by running experiments through SA.
-We have tried values $\alpha=1$ and $\beta \in \{1/i \mid i = 1, ..., 10\} \cup \{ 0.05, 0.01 \}$.
-Since our graphs have at most $9$ vertices, by Equation~(\ref{eqn:formulation}) we need $\beta < \alpha/81 \approx 0.012$.
-For our choice of parameters only the case $\alpha=1, \beta=0.01$ fulfils the condition in Equation~(\ref{eqn:respecthardconstraints}).